 Schwartz has held various roles in the transportation industry, including driver recruiting, customer service, IMDL coordinator, brokerage/spot desk coordinator, and her current role at Paper Transport is in Account Managing.
 “I feel all these roles have set me up to be a leader for my company and customers,” Schwartz elaborated.
 In her Account Manager role, she works as a leader and advocates for Paper Transport and its customers.
 More so, she coaches her peers in the workplace and facilitates non-profit work for the company.
 In her non-profit role, Schwartz shared, “I am one of the non-profit leaders at Paper Transport where I coordinate our volunteer work with the NEW Shelter prepping, cooking, and serving food to the homeless.”

 Whitman was offered a unique opportunity at Paper Transport to develop a brand presence and strategy.
 She stated, “at the time, there wasn’t a ‘marketing’ department to speak of (an odd task here and there was facilitated by a multitude of people).”
 Throughout her time with Paper Transport, she has developed a cohesive foundation and strategy that achieves Paper Transports’ mission of building a great place to work.
 “I am proud to continue to shake, rattle, and roll to innovate our strategy and lead a team of talented and creative professionals,” Whitman boasts.

-To our leaders who pave the way at Paper Transport and transform the transportation industry – thank you.
+To our women in leadership at Paper Transport who pave the way and transform the transportation industry – thank you.

 As we wrap up our recognition of women in leadership at Paper Transport, we wanted to say thank you!
 Thank you for all you have done to help transform the transportation industry and make it what it is today.